MariaAlvBla/NCBI-Tutorial/ncbi-tutorial.md

 Follow the next steps:

-- While being logged in, go to [**NCBI's homepage**](https://www.ncbi.nlm.nih.gov/).
+1. While being logged in, go to [**NCBI's homepage**](https://www.ncbi.nlm.nih.gov/).

-- Click ***Submit***
+2. Click ***Submit***

-- At the Submission Portal click on ***My submissions***.
+3. At the Submission Portal click on ***My submissions***.

 <img src=".\First time upload images\portal-submissions.png" width=80% height=80%>

-- Find the submission with the ***Unfinished Status*** that has the title of the submission or the submission ID (SUB#) you are looking for.
+4. Find the submission with the ***Unfinished Status*** that has the title of the submission or the submission ID (SUB#) you are looking for.

 <img src=".\First time upload images\unfinished-submission.png">

 ## Processing of the submission<a name="processing"></a>

 ### The Project is being reviewed by NCBI’s staff<a name="reviewed"></a>
-The first paragraph text

 Once submitted, your submission is queued for processing, and you will get feedback probably 24 hours after submitting it.
 Note that if you created a BioProject or/and a BioSample submissions within the SRA Wizard, you would receive feedback from these first.

 If your submission was successfully registered, you will receive the following email.

+<img src=".\First time upload images\email-1.png">

 The project number you have been given (PRJ#) will remain the same from now on, but it will not appear to other users until NCBI's staff has fully processed it.
 We kindly ask you to provide the project number for the Dathaton's database.

-<img src=".\First time upload images\email-1.png">

 ### The Project has been accepted<a name="accepted"></a>